As oil industry bleeds jobs, Asia's green energy drive offers bright spot

 The layoffs are being nervously watched on campuses around the world by trainees in the oil and gas industry.

-“We’re keeping our options open,” said Faizzin Khafidz, a mechanical engineering student at the National University of Singapore, who is doing an internship at Keppel Corp, one of the world’s largest offshore rig builders.
+“We’re keeping our options open,” said Faizzin Khafidz, a mechanical engineering student at the National University of Singapore, who is doing an internship at Keppel Corp (KPLM.SI), one of the world’s largest offshore rig builders.

 “Personally I am open to opportunities to join the renewables sector especially if it is going to grow as it should,” he added.